 That’s easy, right?
 Yes, and that’s how, even today, I probably say the word only in French 90% of the time.

 Now, for today’s lesson:

-The other, less logical, way to say only in French is to use the “ne… que” construction.
+The other, less logical, way for how to say only in French is to use the “ne… que” construction.

 I learned this after moving here and not really understanding what people were saying.